Petrakous/Showcase/README.md

 **1. Guess The Number**

 - Guess The Number.py
   The Guess The Number.py script is one of my first Mini Games and is pretty simple.
 A random number between 1 and 100 is generated and the player tries to find it by guessing.
-When a wrong awnser is entered the program tells the player if the correct awnser is higher or lower than the awnser given.
+When a wrong answer is entered the program tells the player if the correct answer is higher or lower than the answer given.

 **2. Hangman**